Switchgear &

 b.
 The circuit parameters only.

 c.
-The contact materials and its vapour pressure.
+The contact materials and its vapour

 d.
 Both (b) and (c)